Our automation program for a DAX 30 Life Sciences company delivered annual cost savings of €1m.

 Our automations for a global Biotechnology leader have freed employees from over 20 thousand hours of repetitive, robotic work each year.

-And, with politics scrutinising prices and generics pressuring margins, AI-powered automation enables Life Science companies to eliminate cost while pushing the boundaries of value-creating innovation.
+And, with politics scrutinizing prices and generics pressuring margins, AI-powered automation enables Life Science companies to eliminate cost while pushing the boundaries of value-creating innovation.

 Elevating scientific purpose.
 Accelerating scientific results.